h4xhor/Kickstart-Windows-on-ESXi/README.md

 Kickstarts a Windows virtual machine from two ISOs.
 1. Unaltered Windows ISO.
 2. ESXi Drivers ISO.

+### LIN WinPE Kickstart BIOS Win 2019+ESXi with wimmountrw - DELETE

+1. `boot.wim` is seen as `X:` drive and is available when WinPE runs.
+2.  winpe_staging will be used as the DVD root directory for `mkisofs`.
+This will be seen as `D:` drive during the Windows installation and when the `autounattend.xml` PowerShell scripts runs.

+### LIN WinPE Kickstart UEFI Win 2019+ESXi with wimmountrw - DELETE

 ### WinPE Kickstart Win10+ESXi